nottledim/ecotrack/lua/README.md

     start-mode auto

 + topic-pub-cA is emitted when the max current value is changed.
-+ topic-pub-status is emitted every minute initiated by receipt of emon/data message with type "day".
++ topic-pub-status is emitted approximately every minute and when current value is changed.

 ### Notes
 The following debug features currently exist: